REACH – for School Staff

 Developing awareness, new habits and techniques for positive relationships.

 In this INSET aimed at all school staff, our central ethos focuses on the development and maintenance of strategies for self-awareness to employ when faced with challenging situations.
-Through non-judgemental dialogue/discussion and acknowledgement of the momentous task teachers (and all school staff) have; we aim to create a supportive and enjoyable environment to examine the frustrations of difficult encounters with pupils.
+Through non-judgemental dialogue/discussion and acknowledgement of the momentous task teachers have; we aim to create a supportive and enjoyable environment to examine the frustrations of difficult encounters with pupils and colleagues.
 It is our belief that if staff can strengthen their inner resources, they will be better equipped to generate shifts in difficult relationships and find fresh approaches to the challenges they face at work and beyond each day.

 What the workshops might look like/include.

-The workshop takes the form of structured group discussion, presentations from the facilitators and experiential learning in the form of games and exercises tailored to bring out transferable skills.
-(Read more…)
+Workshops are usually 2 -3 hours long and comprise elements of structured group discussion, presentations from the facilitator and experiential learning in the form of games and exercises tailored to bring out transferable skills.

 Common topics/themes for discussion